Locations:

 A digital rectal exam (DRE) may also be used as a screening test.
 During an in-office DRE, your healthcare provider inserts a gloved, lubricated finger into your rectum to feel your prostate for abnormalities that could indicate prostate cancer.

-Dr. Gill encourages people to talk about the importance of prostate cancer screenings with family and friends.
+Dr. Gill encourages you to talk about the importance of prostate cancer screenings with family and friends.
 Research shows that many men hesitate to take the preventive healthcare step or even discuss the topic.

 Advertisement